Singh Is Kinng: Music

-The music of the film was composed by Pritam and the lyrics were written by Mayur Puri.
+The music of the film was composed by Pritam Chakraborty and the lyrics were written by Mayur Puri.
 The title song was composed by the British band RDB.
 The soundtrack was launched officially at the IIFA Awards in Bangkok on 8 June 2008.

 Snoop Dogg has a cameo in the video of the title song.

 Shreya Ghoshal, who sang the song "Teri Ore," won the Filmfare Award for Best Female Playback Singer and the IIFA Award for Best Female Playback Singer.
 Mayur Puri was nominated for the Star Screen Awards, in the "Best Lyrics" category, for the same song.
 According to the Indian trade website Box Office India, with around 1,800,000 units sold, this film's soundtrack album was the year's third highest-selling.

 The song "Bhootni Ke" used in the film is sung by Mika Singh.